-At the senior levels, the program offers students the opportunity to work in the Canterbury Dance Company.
-This Company is designed to allow students to explore choreography in greater depth, as well as offer opportunities to perform for public audiences, building on their technical abilities and sense of presentation.
-Being a part of The Company also teaches students how to produce a show, including stage and lighting design, marketing, business proposals and backstage organization.
+At the senior levels, the program offers students the opportunity to work in the grade 12 Canterbury Dance "Company".
+The Company course is designed to allow students to explore choreography in greater depth and offers multiple opportunities to perform for public audiences, building on their technical abilities and sense of presentation.
+Students learn how to create a professional dance production, including stage and lighting design; marketing and promotion; as well as backstage and front-of-house organization.

 DANCE HISTORY and THEORY